nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Parameters:
 - `NAME`: Name of the existing contact.
 Accepts aliases (substrings or in hashtag (#) notation).
 - `SKILL` (zero or multiple allowed): Skill(s) of the person.
 Accepts any strings, except that words cannot start with the hyphen (-) character.
-(Reason: It will be mixed up with parameter tags.)

 Examples:
 - `add-skill John Doe -s C++ -s Leadership`